simonhw/campsite-bookings/README.md

         ![Arrival date picker](static/images/readme/arrival-pick.gif)

     - The minimum value for the departure date will always be the arrival date plus one day.
-This was achieved using custom JavaScript code explained further below.
+This was achieved using custom JavaScript code explained in [TESTING.md](/TESTING.md).

         ![Departure date picker](static/images/readme/departure-picker.png)
         ![Departure date picker](static/images/readme/departure-picker-3.png)
         ![Departure date picker](static/images/readme/departure-picker-4.png)

 - Number of Guests
     - The next form fields are those for the number of adults and children in the booking.
 These fields only accept non-negative integers; the adults field has a minimum value of one and the children field has a minimum value of zero.
-The maximum number of guests of either type is set to 10, to prevent the user from booking in impossibly large guest numbers.
-See [Features to be Implemented](#features-to-be-implemented) for more on this.
+The maximum number of guests of either type is set to 10, to prevent the user from making a booking with impossibly large guest numbers.
+See [Features to be Implemented](#features-to-be-implemented) for future idea on this limitation.

 - Terms and Conditions
-    - The final form field is a radio button with which the user can indicate that they have accepted the Terms and Conditions listed below.
+    - The final form field is a radio button with which the user can indicate that they have accepted the Terms and Conditions listed below the form.

         ![Terms and Conditions radio button](static/images/readme/tac-radio.png)